marcusGH/massively-parallel-apsp/research-and-planning/dissertation-timetable.md

   after they are referenced

 Last couple of TODO:
+* DONE Have a look through all of the code and remove sus comments!
+* DONE Add new unit test screenshot (collapsed)
+* DONE Full screenshot of unit tests in appendix as well
-* Add description of evaluation.py, and indicate 100 lines not written
+* DONE Add description of evaluation.py, and indicate 100 lines not written
+* DONE Full unit test code repository in appendix
 * (Possible add something below main heading in introduction?)
-* Add "Parallel system simulator" box in fig 2.1, high-level overview in prep
-* Rearrange diagrams so doesn't go out of bounds...
-* Have a look through all of the code and remove sus comments!
-* Add new unit test screenshot (collapsed)
-* Full unit test code repository in appendix
-* Full screenshot of unit tests in appendix as well
 * Go over each diagram and fix in inkscape possibly
+* DONE Add "Parallel system simulator" box in fig 2.1, high-level overview in prep
+* DONE Add topology to timing diagram, and rename to MatSquare
+* DONE Rearrange diagrams so doesn't go out of bounds...
+* Fix citations
-* Finally, redo line and word count
+* Finally, redo line and word count and rerun make/build instructions?

 Fix up text in implementation, then move memory model infront of work management Mention "only possible because of seperating computation into phases" on time trick